isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 Interestingly, at [1](Ann), Agda has given us a new form, something we didn't see in the case of booleans.
 It gave us a pattern match `(suc x)`, which after some mental type-checking, makes sense.
-We said `n` was a `ℕ`, but `ctor:suc` has type `type:ℕ → ℕ`.
+We said `n` was a `ℕ`, but `ctor:suc` has type `expr:ℕ → ℕ`.
 That means, `n` can only be a natural number of the `ctor:suc` form *if that function has already been applied to some other number.*